SakshiParakh-Icflix/s3_scheduler/README.md

     Step 7: you can use cloud watch logger to see the events being fired.
     Step 8: deploy and test your code

-# untried Approach
+# Untried Approach
     figured that the task could also be done using elasticbeanstalk, but don't have any experience with it

 # Automated Deployment
-    this is we wanted to have continous push and continious deployment through github add .github folder -> workflows -> docker-image.yaml file
+    this is if we wanted to have continous push and continious deployment through github add .github folder -> workflows -> docker-image.yaml file

     ```